 Best places to stay in Maui in Lahaina:

-- Lahaina Shores Beach Resort, a Destination by Hyatt Residence
+- budget ($): Lahaina Shores Beach Resort, a Destination by Hyatt Residence

-3. Kapalua, where to stay in Maui for best beaches
+3. Kapalua, one of best places to stay in Maui for couple

 This development on former plantation land is purely to attract tourism.
 Kapalua is on the northwest coast of Maui along the Honoapi’ilani Highway extending from Kapalua and Honolua Bays.
 It is fairly small, covering just under 5 square miles with an additional small section of water.